jntm7/Yumikord/README.md

 ## Step 4:

-Clone this repository with your preferred version control platform (e.g. GitHub Desktop), or simply download the code as a ZIP file and extract it to your preferred directory.
+**Clone this repository** with your preferred version control platform (e.g. GitHub Desktop), or simply **download the code as a ZIP file** and extract it to your preferred directory.

 Ensure that you have Python installed.
 You can download it from the [**Python official website**](https://www.python.org/downloads/).
-During installation, check the option to `add Pythoon to system PATH`.
+During installation, check the option to `add Python to system PATH`.

 ## Step 5: